But for now we see through a glass darkly

 For a mid-nineties anime, the story is fairly easy to follow.
 This is not Akira.
 The characters mostly come into their own through the plot and storytelling rather than expositional information dumps Sci-Fi is often guilty of.

-The Bad: Now while the story may be easy to follow eventually and the themes about humanity have been explored many times in many different ways.
-There is a bit a of a learning curve.
+The Bad: Now, while the story may be easy to follow eventually and the themes about humanity have been explored many times in different ways.
+There is a bit of a of a learning curve.
 Think Blade Runner the AP course.
-Unlike Blade Runner however, there isn’t that much emotional attachment to the characters.
+Unlike Blade Runner, however, there isn’t that much emotional attachment to the characters.
 They are often cyphers rather than living, breathing personalities.
 This is fair since they are cyborgs, of course, but Blade Runner’s genius was to make its cyborgs more human than the humans.
 Ghost in the Shell misses this trick.

 The Ugly: I could put the CGI upgrade Ghost in the Shell 2.0 but it really isn’t that bad.
 Just unnecessary.

 One of the most important anime releases (along with Ninja Scroll, Akira and Urotsukidoji: Legend of the Overfiend) Ghost in the Shell was a much bigger hit outside of Japan than in.
 The manga that the anime is based on is a different beast (It starts with a lesbian threesome) and as a result local audiences were not impressed with the now stoic main characters and philosophic navel gazing.